alan-turing-institute/AutSPACEs/code-of-conduct.md

 ### 4.4 Resolutions

-At the time of writing Dr Whitaker is the only enforcing member of the Code of Conduct reporting team.
+At the time of writing Bastian Greshake Tzovaras is the only enforcing member of the Code of Conduct reporting team.

 Once a committee has been formed, the committee will agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach consensus and deadlocks for over a week, Bastian Greshake Tzovaras, as lead investigator of the Autistica/Turing citizen science project, will break the tie.